Forecasting: Cross-validation

 This procedure is sometimes known as a "rolling forecasting origin" because the "origin" (k+i -1) at which the forecast is based rolls forward in time.
 Further, two-step-ahead or in general p-step-ahead forecasts can be computed by first forecasting the value immediately after the training set, then using this value with the training set values to forecast two periods ahead, etc.

+Forecastability

+Some authors distinguish forecastability from forecast accuracy.
+In this usage, forecastability refers to the inherent predictability of a time series or process, while forecast accuracy refers to the performance of a particular forecasting method applied to it.
+Forecastability has also been discussed as a structural property of time series related to regularity and predictability.